Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Branch Analysis of Constant-Time Cryptographic Programs

-Most operations and transformations of constant-time cryptographic programs occur in loops (like Listing~\ref{listing:ct-spec-leak}); Definition~\ref{def:ct-def} allows one to wrap the operations in loops if the loop count is public.
+Most operations and transformations of constant-time cryptographic programs occur in loops (like Listing~\ref{listing:ct-spec-leak}); standard constant-time policies allow one to wrap the operations in loops if the loop count is public.
 Hence, this insight enables us to detect the repeating patterns of each branch and only communicate this pattern with the CPU to repeatedly replay.

+\textbf{Example: ChaCha20}~\cite{nir2018chacha20} is a stream cipher that starts with an internal state $S$ as a $4 \times 4$ matrix of 32-bit values, consisting of the secret key (256-bit), the nonce (96-bit), a counter (32-bit), and a 128-bit constant, totaling 64 bytes.
+The encryption of the plaintext $P$ proceeds in four steps: (1) The internal state $S$ is initialized, and state $K$ is initialized with a copy of $S$.
+(2) State $K$ is transformed 10 times using the $DoubleRound$ function (two rounds of additions, XORs, and rotations); totaling 20 rounds of transformation.
+(3) Each element of $K$ is added to the corresponding element of $S$.
+(4) The first 64 bytes of plaintext $P$ are XORed with $K$.
+These steps are repeated until the entire plaintext is encrypted.
+Notably, all control flow decisions, such as loop counts, calls, and returns, are static and determined by the algorithm, with all operations wrapped in loops.